olignyf/jsdom-screenshot/README.md

 ## Attribution

-This is an offshoot of [jsdom-screenshot](https://github.com/dferber90/jsdom-screenshot) with some stability improvements by [@olignyf](https://github.com/olignyf/visual-screenshot).
+This is an offshoot of [jsdom-screenshot](https://github.com/dferber90/jsdom-screenshot) originally coded & maintained by [@dferber90](https://github.com/dferber90/jsdom-screenshot) along with [@corygibbons](https://github.com/corygibbons) for laying the foundation.

-This package was built by massively rewriting [`component-image`](https://github.com/corygibbons/component-image/).
-Huge thanks to [@corygibbons](https://github.com/corygibbons) for laying the foundation of this package.

-It was then changed and maintained by [@dferber90](https://github.com/dferber90/jsdom-screenshot).
+Some stability improvements were done by [@olignyf](https://github.com/olignyf/visual-screenshot).